SIGNAL 33: HELP IS ON THE WAY

 Recognizing a profound gap in culturally competent mental health care for high-stress professions, Sean founded Signal 33 Therapy to meet that need.
 His commitment is clear: to honor the badge and the person behind it by providing trauma-informed, mission-driven support to those who protect and serve.

 We don’t just treat symptoms.
 We honor the complexity of what you carry—on duty, off duty, and everywhere in between.
-Whether you’re navigating moral injury, addiction, relationship strain, or the silent weight of the job, our ethos is simple:
+Whether you’re navigating moral injury, addiction, relationship strain, or the silent weight of the job, our philosophy is simple:

 EMDR is a proven, non-invasive therapy that helps reprocess traumatic memories and reduce their emotional charge.
 It’s especially effective for: